 There’s a lot to see on your screen during virtual meetings: images of yourself and your colleagues, the main presentation or an ongoing transcript of the conversation between participants.
 Off-screen, you might have a partner or kids at home walking around.
 But don’t get distracted.
 Make “eye contact” with others in the meeting by looking at the camera when you’re talking and listening.

 7. Try to connect on a personal level

-It’s important to display empathy and to connect as human beings not just as business colleagues, especially during challenging times like these.
+It’s important to display empathy and to connect as human beings and not just as business colleagues, especially during challenging times like these.
 Managers leading virtual meetings might want to build in some time at the beginning (or the end) to check in to see how everyone is doing.

 8. Find a quiet place (if you can)

 Ideally, you’ll be in a low-traffic room where you can close the door.
 If you’re not able to get privacy for your video meeting, opt for an area of your home where others are less likely to be.
 Explain to roommates, spouses, significant others or children that you’ll be participating in a work meeting and unable to talk to them during that time.
 If possible, put pets in a separate room.
 And remember to turn off notifications on your computer and personal devices.

 9. Use the mute button

 Can’t find that quiet place?
-Most videoconferencing services allow you to enter meetings on mute.
-During the meeting, when you’re not speaking, mute the microphone so people can talk without hearing your dog bark every time a squirrel runs through the yard.
+Enter meetings on mute.
+And when you’re not speaking, mute the microphone so people can talk without hearing your dog bark every time a squirrel runs through the yard.

 10. Pay attention when sharing your screen

-If you’re sharing your screen during a video meeting, minimize the number of windows and tabs you have open so it’s easy for participants see what you’re talking about.
+If you’re sharing your screen during a video meeting, minimize the number of windows and tabs you have open so it’s easy for participants to see what you’re talking about.
 Make sure you close documents you don’t want to share, and temporarily disable any incoming messaging notifications while you’re presenting.
 Some videoconference platforms allow you to share just a single window rather than everything on your screen, so use that option if you can.